philipturner/swift-colab/README.md

 > \*For a more future-proof solution, fill that cell with only a comment directing the user to Swift-Colab's repository.
 Whoever runs the notebook will likely not update the Swift version passed into `install_swift.sh`.
 I recommend this approach for the [fastai/swiftai](https://github.com/fastai/swiftai) notebooks and anything else that must be maintained indefinitely.

+This repository contains a [growing list of tutorial notebooks](#swift-tutorials) sourced from [s4tf/s4tf-docs](https://github.com/s4tf/s4tf-docs) (formerly tensorflow/swift) and [fastai/swiftai](https://github.com/fastai/swiftai).
+Before using them, read through this README and familiarize yourself with the peculiarities of Swift-Colab.

 ## Using Swift-Colab

 Google Colab is like the Swift REPL, but it submits several lines of code at once.
 Fill the second code cell with the first example below.
 Run it, and `64` will show.
 No matter how many lines a cell has, only the last one's return value appears.
 To get around this restriction, use `print(...)` to display values.